Where to buy decodable readers

 - Decodable Readers Australia

-The scope and sequence of these readers varies somewhat to Read3, so we are unable to match books to specific program steps.
+The order in which letters and sounds are introduced in these readers varies somewhat to Read3, so we are unable to match books to specific program steps.
 Suffice to say, if your readers are from any of these companies you are in good hands :)

-When using decodable readers that don't match the Read3 scope and sequence, be sure to teach additional sound-letter links first and and try to minimise exposure to words containing consonant blends in the early stages of the Read3 program.
+When using decodable readers that don't match the Read3 scope and sequence, be sure to teach additional sound-letter links first and and try to minimise exposure to words containing consonant blends in the early stages of the Read3 program (e.g. spin, lost, plan).
 Remember, we are setting up a reading circuit in your child's brain and we don't want to overload the system!

 Suggestions on where to buy decodable readers suitable for struggling readers can be viewed here: https://read3.com.au/pages/decodable-readers